fizzbee-io/website/content/_index.md

 geekdocBreadcrumb: false
 ---
 # Find bugs before you code
-FizzBee is a formal specification language and model checker to specify distributed systems.
+FizzBee is a design specification language and model checker to specify distributed systems at a much higher level of abstraction than a programming language for system analysis and design.

+Automatically analyze and find design issues like

+consistency, fault tolerance, data corruption performance, latency, availability and a lot more.

 {{< button size="large" relref="tutorials/getting-started/" >}}Get Started{{< /button >}}